- Mental health problems that often need urgent help

 Types of Serious Mental Health Problems

-- Suicide thoughts, threats or attempts
+- Suicide thoughts, threats, plans or attempts

-- Homicide thoughts or threats
+- Homicide thoughts, threats or plans

 - Child abuse